food-drink

 Polaroid terraza alcazaba

-This spot has one major perk: it puts you right in front of the Alcazaba, Malaga's ancient Moorish fortress.
-The multi-level terrace includes the Batik restaurant, and the views stretch to Gibralfaro Castle above.
+This spot puts you right in front of the Alcazaba, Malaga's Moorish fortress.
+The multi-level terrace includes the Batik restaurant, and the views stretch up to Gibralfaro Castle.

-Order a tinto de verano, find a seat, and enjoy the kind of view that makes you wonder why you don't live here year-round.
+Order a tinto de verano, find a seat, and enjoy the kind of view that makes you wonder why you don't live here.
+Sharing plates pair well with the drinks.
+Cocktails are 8 to 14 euros.

 Budget-Friendly Rooftop Bars